-Former Trump manager Manafort to plead guilty in Mueller probe - court documents
+Trump ex-campaign aide Manafort to plead guilty in Mueller probe

-WASHINGTON (Reuters) - U.S. President Donald Trump’s former campaign chairman Paul Manafort will plead guilty to two criminal counts as part of a deal with prosecutors on Friday, court documents showed in what could be a blow to Trump in Special Counsel Robert Mueller’s long-running probe of Russian election meddling.
+WASHINGTON (Reuters) - U.S. President Donald Trump’s former campaign chairman Paul Manafort will plead guilty to two criminal counts as part of a deal with prosecutors on Friday, court documents showed in what could be a blow to Trump in Special Counsel Robert Mueller’s probe of Russian election meddling.

-As part of the deal, Manafort, 69, could be required to cooperate with Mueller’s probe into Russia’s role in the 2016 presidential election and whether Trump’s campaign colluded with Russia in the 2016 U.S. presidential election.
+It was not immediately clear whether the deal would require Manafort, 69, to cooperate with Mueller’s probe into Russia’s role in the 2016 presidential election and whether Trump’s campaign colluded with Moscow.

 Details of the deal were likely to emerge in a plea agreement hearing scheduled for 11 a.m.
 ET (1500 GMT) in federal court.
 Manafort would become the most prominent former Trump campaign official to plead guilty in Mueller’s investigation, which has cast a shadow over Trump’s presidency.

-It remains unclear if the deal will include Manafort’s cooperation with Mueller’s probe, dealing a blow to Trump ahead of congressional elections on Nov.
+If Manafort decides to cooperate with Mueller’s probe, that would deal a setback to Trump ahead of congressional elections on Nov.
 6.

-Another approach would be for Manafort to plead guilty without cooperating in hopes of a presidential pardon.
+Another approach for Manafort would be to plead guilty without cooperating and perhaps later receive a presidential pardon.
 Trump has not said whether he would pardon Manafort, but the president has not publicly ruled it out.

+Rudy Giuliani, the former New York City mayor who is now representing Trump in the Russia probe, told Reuters that a guilty plea would not crush Manafort’s chances of receiving an eventual presidential pardon.

+Manafort made millions of dollars working for pro-Russian Ukrainian politicians before taking an unpaid position with Trump’s campaign for five months.
+He led the campaign in mid-2016 when Trump was selected as the Republican presidential nominee at the party convention.

+Moscow has denied interfering in the 2016 election and Trump has said there was no collusion.

-Manafort will plead guilty to one count of conspiracy against the United States and one count of conspiracy to obstruct justice, according to documents filed in the U.S. District Court for the District of Columbia.
+Manafort would plead guilty to one count of conspiracy against the United States and one count of conspiracy to obstruct justice, according to documents filed in the U.S. District Court for the District of Columbia on Friday.
 Five other charges were dropped in the new court filing.

 A Virginia jury convicted Manafort last month on bank and tax fraud charges.
+Prosecutors had accused him of hiding from U.S. tax authorities $16 million he earned as a political consultant in Ukraine to fund an opulent lifestyle and then lying to banks to secure $20 million in loans.

-Jury selection was due to begin on Monday in a second trial on charges including conspiring to launder money, conspiring to defraud the United States, failing to register as a foreign agent and witness tampering.
+Jury selection was due to begin on Monday in a second Manafort trial on charges including conspiring to launder money, conspiring to defraud the United States, failing to register as a foreign agent and witness tampering.

-Manafort’s decision could be a blow to Trump, who last month praised his former aide for not entering into an agreement with prosecutors, as the president’s former personal lawyer Michael Cohen had.
+Trump last month praised his former aide for not entering into an agreement with prosecutors, as the president’s former personal lawyer Michael Cohen had.

 On Twitter on Aug.
 22, Trump wrote: “Unlike Michael Cohen, he refused to ‘break’ - make up stories in order to get a ‘deal.
 Such respect for a brave man!”

-Rick Gates, Manafort’s former business partner and the campaign’s deputy chairman, pleaded guilty to lesser charges in exchange for his cooperation, later testifying against Manafort in Virginia.
-Gates may have been a prosecution witness in his Washington trial as well.

-Rudy Giuliani, the former New York City mayor who is now representing Trump in the Russia probe, told Reuters on Friday that a guilty plea to avoid a second trial would not crush Manafort’s chances of receiving an eventual presidential pardon.

-Reporting by Nathan Layne and Susan Heavey; Writing by Doina Chiacu; Editing by Lisa Lambert and Howard Goller
+Reporting by Nathan Layne and Susan Heavey; Writing by Doina Chiacu and Alistair Bell; Editing by Lisa Lambert and Howard Goller